large image

 AI Generated Concept Art for a Video Production by Lambda Films

-Synthesia may be the closest thing we have to a complete, commercially viable AI video generation tool.
-The platform allows users to easily create e-learning and thought-leadership style videos using only a simple text script.
-Users can upload their script, and Synthesia will create a full AI human avatar to deliver your words as a full, realistic presentation.
+SYNTHESIA was the first to market in the field of AI avatars.
+It paved the way for users to easily create presenter-led, e-learning and thought-leadership videos using only a simple text script.
 The technology and results are impressive, and if users have basic editing skills, then their AI presentation can be augmented with stock video, images and music to produce professional content.
+However, today, Synthesia can create realistic digital twins based on the user themselves.
+Video content can now be created with a choice of stock avatars, or your very own likeness.

 Artificial Voice Over